rberenguel/GuillotineJS/README.md

 - `Space` to create the floating element with the currently focused area
 - All controls except `space` work after creating the element, so you can resize the frame, move it around or reshape it.

+You can also use `?` to get help.

 1: Turns out Chrome in MacOS converts `alt+v` into, well, what `alt+v` is, namely `√`, making the capture to fail unless I want to add explicit key codes.
 Likewise, `Ctrl-Shift-v` is processed as `Ctrl-V`, but this is at least easy to handle and cross-platform.

+The font used is [Monoid](https://larsenwork.com/monoid/), inlined via base64 in the Javascript file.
+An interesting trick I learnt for [Glancer](https://github.com/rberenguel/glancer).

 ## Caveats